 At Major Drilling, safety is a core value.
 The Company promotes a proactive approach to health and safety as keeping people safe is of the utmost importance.
 The Company's safety standards lead the industry with well-trained, dedicated crews who know safety excellence occurs when every employee understands their right and responsibility to work safely every day.
 These crews quickly assess and manage risk, leading to better results for the Company's clients.
 The Company has partnered with industry leaders to develop a safety system that meets or exceeds all applicable government and client standards.
+During the year, the Company achieved a new milestone of 9.4 million Lost Time Injury ("LTI") free hours and an LTI Rate of 0.05, a new low in the Company's history.

 In today's world of rapidly changing technology, Major Drilling is dedicated to finding new and innovative solutions to problems.
 The Company has invested in a fleet of digitized mobile underground drills that allow less dependence on client resources, as well as increased ability for automation and versatility.
-Major Drilling is also working towards modernizing its surface rigs through digitization and rod handling to create a safer, more productive work environment, while reducing maintenance costs and preventing downtime.
+Major Drilling is also working towards modernizing its surface rigs through digitization and hands-free rod handling to create a safer, more productive work environment, while reducing maintenance costs and preventing downtime.